-Unlike newborn humans, young calves only need roughly two to three bottles of two litres a day or about four to six litres in total throughout the day.
+Unlike newborn humans, young calves only need roughly two to three bottles of two liters a day or about four to six liters in total throughout the day.
 The exact amount will vary depending on your calf’s age and weight.

 Keep your calf safe: bottle feeding calf tips

-If you’re new to bottle feeding baby calves, keeping these bottle-feeding calf tips in mind to make the process less stressful:
+If you’re new to bottle feeding baby calves, keep these bottle-feeding calf tips in mind to make the process less stressful:

 - Always follow the instructions on the milk replacer package.